ryanmccartney/robinson/docs/index.md

 # Coming Soon

-* Drag and drop manual organization of books
+* Drag and drop for manual organization of your books
-* Automatically organise books by cover colour
+* Generate a printable bookmark for each of your books
+* Distributed sort to evenly spread books across shelves

 # Technology